-Current lead time for the Moonlander is five weeks — each unit is built to order in our manufacturing facility in Taiwan.
+Current lead time for the Moonlander is three weeks — each unit is built to order in our manufacturing facility in Taiwan.
 Many units ship even sooner.

 Our keyboards ship to most countries in the world.
 We use UPS, DHL and TNT to get your keyboards to you quickly and safely.
 We ship from Taiwan.
 We cannot ship to P.O.
 Boxes.